AChand20/kaggle-santander-product-recommendation/README.md

-# kaggle-santander-product-recommendation
+# Kaggle - Santander Product Recommendation
-Kaggle - Santander Product Recommendation : Recommend Bank products to customers of a bank based on their past transactions.
+Recommend Bank products to customers of a bank based on their past transactions.